-“Substantial bodily harm” in Clark County refers not only to near-fatal or disabling injuries but also to permanent cosmetic damage or long-lasting pain.
-Examples of substantial bodily harm in Nevada might include the following:
+Substantial bodily harm refers not only to near-lethal or debilitating injuries but also to long-lasting cosmetic damage or chronic pain.
+Examples might include the following:

-- any injury needing stitches
+- Any injury needing stitches

-- organ damage
+- Organ damage

-- contusions that last a long time
+- Contusions that last a long time

-- wounds from gunshots
+- Wounds from gunshots or other dangerous weapons

-- losing consciousness
+- Losing consciousness